drew138/tictac/README.md

 ### Recommended .env file

-Users of this repository must be wary that a .env file is enforced, and its structure must contain at least the following variables:
+Although the use of a .env file is not enforced, the following environment variables structure is required:

 ```
 DB_USERNAME=yourDatabaseUsername